Traffic Stops Involving a DWI or DUi

 Arrested for a DUI/DWI?
 Don’t Plea, Call Me!

 If you live in Lubbock County, Potter County, Randall County, Dallas County, Denton County, Midland County or Tarrant County, contact our law firm Texas Criminal Defense Group today for a review of your DWI or DUI case.
-We are the DWI Attorneys you want on your side specializing in DWI cases.
+We are the DWI Attorneys you want on your side, with extensive experience in DWI cases.
 Driving while intoxicated DWI and DUI punishments are serious, and with that seriousness you need a legal team that will fight for protecting your rights.